omeldar/adventofcode/README.md

 # Advent of Code 2020

-In this repository you can find my solutions to the advent of code challenges.
+This repository shows my solution of the [Advent of Code](https://adventofcode.com/) puzzles.

-Under [Advent of Code 2020](https://github.com/omeldar/Advent-of-Code/tree/main/Advent%20of%20Code%202020) you can find my contributions I made in the [2020 AoC event](https://adventofcode.com/2020/)

-Under [Advent of Code](https://github.com/omeldar/Advent-of-Code/tree/main/Advent%20of%20Code/events) you can find my contributions I made in the following years.
-Here's a list of [Advent of Code events](https://adventofcode.com/2021/events)